DEFRA/waste-permits-dynamics-acceptance-tests/README.md

 Page objects held in the Pages folder, holding methods to replicate the functionality of SUT.

-Driver class (driver.cs) help in the Selenium folder, holding driver specific configuration including the base address, implicit wait timeout and startup/tear down methods.
+Driver class (driver.cs) held in the Selenium folder, holding driver specific configuration including the base address, implicit wait timeout and startup/tear down methods.

 The test sections holds the acceptance tests in the the Tests folder.